Andy Mason – Parent Governor/Chair of Governors

-I have been a governor for 11 years, having started when both of my daughters were at the school.
-My elder daughter is now at university and the youngest is in Year 12 at King Edward VI High School and also wants to continue into higher education.
+I have been a governor for well over 10 years, having started when both of my daughters were at the school.
+My eldest is now about to start work having spent 4 years at university and the youngest is about to take her A-levels at King Edward VI High School and also wants to continue into higher education.
 I have continued as a governor as I want all the children at Castlechurch School to be given the same opportunity that my children have had to reach their full potential.

 All governors have different skills and experience with which to help the school.
 My background is in road safety and sustainable travel education, training and publicity.
-I presently work in Greater Manchester helping schools and colleges to provide facilities to encourage more students to cycle.
-Over the years my jobs have given me an opportunity to visit many primary and secondary schools and work with teachers.
-I hope that this has given me a broad insight into the education system and some of the issues faced by schools.
-I am proud that the walking bus that I helped set up is still going strong after over nine years with the continued support of parents.
+Over the years this has given me an opportunity to visit many primary schools and work with teachers as part of my job.
+I am lucky enough to work for Transport for Greater Manchester’s Active Travel Team and still have the opportunity to work with schools in my role.
+I hope that this and previous experience has given me a broad insight into the education system and some of the issues faced by schools.
 I am also particularly enthusiastic about the work done to enrich the curriculum and make it stimulating and interesting for children, by using the local environment wherever possible.

-I enjoy working with staff in my role as link governor for English.
+One of my roles is to work with staff in my role as the link governor for English and helping to support them with the challenges of speeding up the progress children make, especially with writing skills.
 The role of governor is never boring and I continue to learn something new every time I visit the school.

-In my last job I occasionally I had to visit the school in my professional capacity as part of a team delivering Bikeability cyclist training.
-During this time I was always encouraged by the positive view held of the school by my colleagues and this makes me proud to be part of the school community where everyone is working hard together to achieve the best.
+In the recent past I had to visit the school in my professional capacity as part of a team delivering Bikeability cyclist training.
+When I did I was always encouraged by the positive view held of the school by my colleagues at the time and it makes me proud to be part of the school community where everyone is working hard together to achieve the best.

 James Wildman, Parent Governor

-As a parent governor I obviously have a vested interest in the future of the school but I have an interest in education in general and am familiar with ongoing developments in the education sector nationally.
-I put together the governors’ newsletter and will be looking closely at how the school communicates with parents.
+As a parent governor I obviously have a vested interest in the school and the welfare of its pupils but I have an interest in education in general.
+I also look closely at how the school communicates with parents.